 After a few hours sleep, we were woken at 6am to see the sunrise.
 Whilst Hamed prepared breakfast, we went off to explore the dunes and capture some shots.

-After a bit of a clean up and a change of clothes back at the hotel, we journeyed into nearby town called Rissani.
-This wasn’t officially part of our trip, but our guide informed us that they have really good Sunday markets and it was a Sunday after all.
+After a freshen up and a change of clothes back at the hotel, we journeyed into a nearby town called Rissani.
+This wasn’t officially part of our itinerary, but our guide informed us that they have really good Sunday markets and it was a Sunday after all.
 This freedom and spontaneity is definitely a perk of going with a private tour!

-From Rissani, we headed further north again to the Todra gorges, before stopping at a small-scale rose water production store.
-The town Kalaat M’Gouna, known as the Rose Valley, famous for producing rose water.
-It happened to be full bloom time in April when we were there and the gorgeous pink flowers were a great contrast to the desert colours.
-Oh, and did I mention I got to meet a baby desert fox!!!!
+From Rissani, we headed further north again to the Todra gorge.
+Here, we stopped at a small-scale rose water production store in the town of Kalaat M’Gouna, which is known as the Rose Valley, famous for producing rose water.
+It happened to be full bloom time in April when we were there and the gorgeous pink flowers everywhere were a great contrast to the sandy desert colours.

-That evening, we stayed at Riad Tawaza.
-A gorgeous locally-run boutique perched atop the banks of the gorge.
-Our room, decorated with rose petals, was everything after a long day of driving in the heat.
+That evening, we stayed at Riad Tawaza, a gorgeous locally-run boutique riad perched atop the banks of the Todra Gorge.
+Our room, decorated with rose petals, was perfect after a long day of driving in the heat.

-We were also treated to a delicious four course meal before absolutely crashing that evening.
+We enjoyed a delicious four course meal before crashing that evening.